microsoft/CloudAdoptionFramework/manage/README.md

 # Code Samples related to management of cloud assets and cloud operations

-The following code samples are designed to augment the guidance found in the Cloud Adoption Framework's manage section, which focuses on on-going cloud operations.
+The automation-best-practices folder contains code samples designed to augment the guidance found in the Cloud Adoption Framework's manage section.